christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.

 Ceasar's gentilice (surname) was Iulius.
 Iulius comes from Dyaus (the sky god, same as Zeus, Jupiter - the name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter)).
 So Iulius = Dyaus -> Iou -> Jupiter.
 "Iulius" (Julius) is related to "Iove" (Jove) which is the Roman equivalent of Zeus, and would have been pronouced Yahweh in the Latin language.

+Another option: Julius comes from the Scythian Yuezhi tribe whose name derives from Dyaus Pter.
+Yuezhi also connects to the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲)).
 The ancient
-Celtic tribe known as the Iudii, Iudaei. or "Ioulios" (ιούλιος) in Greek, also means "descended from Jupiter" or "son of Jupiter".
+Celtic tribe known as the Iudii, Iudaei, or "Ioulios" (ιούλιος) in Greek, also means "descended from Jupiter" or "son of Jupiter" which also lingusitically comes from Dyaus Pter.

-Another option: Julius comes from the Scythian Yuezhi tribe whose name came from Dyaus Pter.
-Yuezhi also connects to the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲)).
-He is "The Jove/Yuezhi King".

 The Egyptian name "Asar" was another name for Osiris.
 "Ra"
     was the Egyptian deity of the Sun (Asar-Ra).
 This title very likely